doronwu/West/Doc/manual.rst

    * - **Default**
      - [1,2]
    * - **Description**
      - Range of bands in W, S, D, L, or B run.
 Range of PDEP eigenpotentials in E run.
-Range of excited states in X, P, C, or M run.
+Range of excited states in U, P, C, or M run.

 .. data:: westpp_format